ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

-# ETS2DedicatedServerConfiguration
+# EuroTruckSimulator2DedicatedServerSetup
-Configuration files for Euro Truck Simulator 2 Dedicated Server

-Use this files to set up a dedicated server for Euro Truck Simulator 2
+A set of files required to set up a dedicated server for Euro Truck Simulator 2.

-How to set up ?
+How to use this ?

- 1. Buy and install copy of game on steam !
-Please be aware that cracked copy of Euro Truck Simulator 2 will NOT work ! https://store.steampowered.com/app/227300/Euro_Truck_Simulator_2
+First to all this will work only with Steam if you use anything else it will not work !
+Any issues regarding that it dont work with game or server that is installed outside of Steam will be ignored !
+There is no reason to use SteamCMD since you can add dedicated server to your Steam library.

- 2. Install a dedicated server software from Steam.
+1. Install dedicated server by clicking install on this website https://steamdb.info/app/1948160/

-    Because this tool cant be find on Steam directly best way to install this tool is by using SteamDB website. (https://steamdb.info/app/1948160) Just go on the website and click install when pop-up show up click [Open in Steam Client] and hit install when Steam window shows up.
-Steam will start downloading instantly.
-Download size is around 250 MB.
-Other way to install is by using SteamCMD but this way is not recommended because it can be harder to set up and keep updated.

-3. Download files from this respository.

-4. Extract files and move files to %user%/Documents/Euro Truck Simulator 2/
+2. Download files from this respository and extract them to Euro Truck Simulator 2 folder (location depends on system).

-5. Start the server and enjoy !

-SECURE YOUR SERVER !
-Why ?
-You risk cheaters/trolls/griefers/hackers/exploiters and much much more !
-Dont risk it and secure your server and keep on trucking !
+3. Start dedicated server by clicking Start on steam.
+Server console windows should open.

+Thats it !